Manoj85/P5_Neighborhood_Map/README.md

 #### Notes

 - Generate 10 random integers between the range 0 and TOTAL_VENUES found for the starting location
+- Display Venue
-- Display map markers
+  - Markers on map
+  - Names as a list
 - Search the venues by using text-box search
-- Display InfoWindow on clicking every marker
+- Display InfoWindow on
+  - Clicking on marker on map
+  - Selecting a venue from the list
 - Graceful error handling (might miss few places, but will do more updates)

 #### References